max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 });
 ```

-In case there is a global error handler and a handler for a specific proxy.
+In case there is a global error handler and a handler for a specific service.
 The global one is ignored.

-In this example we register a global error handler.
+In this example, we register a global error handler.

 ``` c#
 private static readonly IClientFactory DefaultClientFactory = new ClientFactory(new ServiceModelGrpcClientOptions